 The problem is this still leaves the Windows operating system vulnerable to user tampering since it’s trivial to exit most web browsers by pressing Alt-F4 (and several other methods) and thereby dropping to the Windows desktop.
 This is why we created KioskSimple, to not only run your web browser in kiosk mode, but actually secure the Windows operating system.
 In many cases you’ll also want to control the web content users will be permitted to access and limit it to that of your organization which is also made possible by KioskSimple.
 Continue reading “How to Start Your Web Browser in Kiosk Mode with KioskSimple”

 In order for a kiosk user interface to be “touch-friendly,” it must allow the user to navigate comfortably using only their fingers without the need for a mouse and keyboard.
-This is a different paradigm than many desktop application developers are used to.
+This is a different paradigm than many web and even mobile app developers are used to.
 Our company has developed touchscreen kiosk applications used nation-wide and I wanted to share a few of the lessons we’ve learned along the way regarding touch-friendly user interface design specifically for kiosks.
 This is not intended to be a comprehensive guide on kiosk user interface design, but instead to draw attention to some of the more valuable lessons we’ve learned while designing kiosk user interfaces.
 Continue reading “7 Tips for Touch Friendly Kiosk User Interface Design”

 If your Windows touchscreen kiosk is using the Internet Explorer WebBrowser Control you might want to consider disabling the user’s ability to “pinch-zoom” since it can cause readability issues.
 Pinch-zoom can be a useful feature, especially when interacting with the web browser, but it can also cause confusion in a touchscreen kiosk environment since not all users are familiar with the pinch-zoom functionality.
 Imagine the scenario where one user zooms in on the webpage and walks away, then the next user has no idea how to zoom back out to 100%.
 Fortunately it’s easy to disable pinch-zoom in the Internet Explorer WebBrowser Control from the Windows registry and I’ll outline the steps below.
 Continue reading “How to Disable Internet Explorer Pinch-Zoom on Your Touchscreen Kiosk”